chennamjaya/File_Backup_Storage_AWS_S3/README.md

 Step 1: Create a new repository in GitHub called File_Backup_Storage_AWS_S3 Use the git clone [repo URL] command to clone the repository URL to vscode.
 Step 2: Log in to your Amazon AWS account and access Amazon S3 service.
-Click on create a new bucket, for example: aws-backup-bucket-files.
+Click on Create a new bucket, for example, aws-backup-bucket-files.
 Step 3: Create AWS credentials and configuration files.
 1. Create an AWS Credentials file.
 To create a file, open VSCode and navigate to ~/.aws/credentials (Linux/macOS) or C:\Users\YourUsername\.aws\credentials (Windows).